Technology & usage

 | Sounders, bells, and beacons | Motorised bells, electronic sounders, combined sounder beacons, and visual alarm devices (VADs).
 Audibility requirements under BS 5839-1, sleeping risk premises, and legal obligations for deaf and hard-of-hearing occupants under the Equality Act 2010.Sounder · VAD · beacon · 65 dB(A) · BS EN 54-23 · Equality Act | › |

-Control & wiring
+Control and wiring

-The panel and cabling
+The Panel and Cabling

 | Guide | What it covers | |